 • The easy identification makes this species one of the safest for novices

 Hedgehog mushroom (Hydnum repandum) is a small family of popular edible fungi.
 Hedgehog mushroom is also known as Sweet Tooth for its tooth-like spines instead of gills or tubes.
 Typically, the mushroom is medium-sized, sometimes large, the color of the cap could be yellow, orange, or brown.

-Another similar species found in the Pacific Northwest, Depressed Hedgehog (Hydnum umbilicatum) tends to be smaller in size, pale-yellow to deep orange with depressed cap and hollow steam.
+Another similar species found in the Pacific Northwest, Depressed Hedgehog (Hydnum umbilicatum) tends to be smaller in size, pale-yellow to deep orange with depressed cap, and hollow stem.

-Hydnum repandum or "true" hedgehog lacks deep orange pigment, has shorter steam, larger cap and smaller spores.
+Hydnum repandum or "true" hedgehog lacks deep orange pigment, has shorter stem, larger cap, and smaller spores.

 Like chanterelle, hedgehog mushrooms have potent insecticidal properties and are typically free of maggots.

 Both species are easily recognizable by light-brown or orange bristly teeth.
 The easy identification and the fact that the hedgehog doesn't have any poisonous counterparts make this species one of the safest for beginners.

 These species are abundant in many regions of Oregon including coastal forests, the Oregon Coast, and the Cascade Range.
 Hedgehog grows on the ground of grassy, leafy and mossy areas of coniferous or mixed forests and often can be found at the same location where chanterelles can be found.